vectordotdev/vector/docs/specs/component.md

   example, the `socket` source adds `mode` attribute as additional context.
 * The naming of the event MAY be component specific.
 For example, `SocketEventReceived` since the `socket` source adds additional context.
+* Components MAY emit events for batches of Vector events for performance reasons, but the resulting metrics state MUST be equivalent to emitting individual events.
+For example, emitting the `EventsReceived` event for 10 events MUST increment the `events_in_total` by 10.

+#### BytesReceived

+*Sources* MUST emit a `BytesReceived` event immediately after receiving bytes from the upstream source, before the creation of a Vector event.
+The following telemetry MUST be included:

+* Metrics
+   * MUST increment the `bytes_in_total` counter by the number of bytes received.
+* Logging
+   * MUST log a `Bytes received.` message at the `trace` level with no rate limiting.

 #### EventRecevied

-ALL components MUST emit an `EventReceived` event immediately after receiving a Vector event with the following telemetry:
+*Components* MUST emit an `EventReceived` event immediately after receiving or creating a Vector event.

 * Metrics
    * MUST increment the `events_in_total` counter by 1.
-   * SHOULD increment the `bytes_in_total` counter by the total number of bytes.
+   * SHOULD increment the `event_bytes_in_total` counter by the event's byte size in JSON representation.
-      * For sources, the total bytes coming off the wire.
-      * For everything else, the event's JSON byte size representation.
 * Logging
-   * MUST log a `Received one event.` message at the `trace` level with no rate limiting.
+   * MUST log a `Event received.` message at the `trace` level with no rate limiting.

 [high user experience expectations]: https://github.com/timberio/vector/blob/master/docs/USER_EXPERIENCE_DESIGN.md